aflemes/self-checkout/README.md

 - **Idempotency.** Two layers: a database-level `UNIQUE(idempotency_key)` and application logic.
 On submit, the service reads an existing order by key (fast-path replay), otherwise inserts inside a transaction; if a concurrent insert hits the unique constraint (`ER_DUP_ENTRY`), it rolls back and re-reads the winning order.
 A lost response plus a customer retry therefore can never create a second order.
 - **Authoritative prices.** The menu endpoint is the only source of prices.
 Order totals are computed server-side from database rows using integer cents; the client only mirrors totals for display.
 Client-sent `price` fields are dropped by strict DTO validation (`whitelist: true`).
 - **Price snapshots.** `order_items` stores `product_name`/`unit_price` copied at creation time, satisfying the requirement that later price changes do not rewrite history.
+- **Currency.** Amounts are handled and displayed in USD end to end: the Stripe PaymentIntent is created in `usd`, and the frontend formats cents with `Intl.NumberFormat('en-US', { currency: 'USD' })`.
+- **Stripe locale.** The Payment Element is created with `locale: 'en'`, so the payment form renders in English regardless of the browser/tablet language.
 - **localStorage.** The cart persists only `{ items: [{ productId, quantity }] }` — no prices, no payment data.
 On load the app reconciles stored IDs against the live menu: removed products are flagged "not available anymore" and unavailable ones "temporarily unavailable"; affected lines stay visible but block checkout until removed or adjusted.
 - **Abandoned sessions.** A client-side timer resets on meaningful interaction (tap/move/keystroke).
 After `INACTIVITY_TIMEOUT_SECONDS` an overlay counts down `INACTIVITY_WARNING_SECONDS`; any interaction cancels it, and hitting zero clears the cart, localStorage, and Help panel and reloads the menu.
 The two timeouts are configurable via env vars.
-- **Failure handling.** A global exception filter converts every error into a friendly pt-BR message and never leaks internals.
+- **Failure handling.** A global exception filter converts every error into a friendly English message and never leaks internals.
 The checkout dialog distinguishes a failed submit from a lost response by reusing the same idempotency key: retrying either shows the created order (via replay) or a real error, never a duplicate.
 - **Help.** A self-contained `SupportService` owns the mock chat.
 Swapping it for a real AI/human agent later only changes that service; the checkout domain is untouched.
 - **Observability.** NestJS logging records order creation, replays, validation failures, and submission errors with `orderId`/`idempotencyKey` context; payment details are never logged.

 ## Known limitations

 - Payment runs through Stripe in test mode (`sk_test_...`): no real money is charged, and test cards must be used.
+- The app is served over plain HTTP, so the browser disables card autofill and shows its "not a secure connection" notice in the payment form.
+This is a browser security rule outside the app's control and only disappears with HTTPS.
 - No stock/limits: quantities are only bounded client-side (≤ 99) and by validation.
 - Single tablet, one checkout at a time; no concurrent-order locking concerns.
 - No admin UI or order management endpoints.
 - SQL migrations are raw `*.sql` files applied by a small custom runner rather than an ORM migration framework.

-## Future improvements

-- Production Stripe keys (`sk_live_...`) so real cards can be charged.
-- Real-time kitchen display / order status tracking.
-- AI or human support backend behind the existing `SupportService` interface.
-- Admin interface for product/price/availability management.
-- Metrics and tracing (prometheus/OpenTelemetry) alongside the existing structured logs.